RichaSavant/RichaSavant-Unity-2D-Platformer-Game-Aug_2023/README.md

 Basic in-game HUD (heads-up display) showing essential information such as score and health.
 Simple main menu for starting the game and navigating between levels.

-Audio Integration:
-Background music to create an immersive atmosphere.
-Sound effects for character actions like jumping and collecting items.

 Scripting and Programming:
 C# scripts to control character movement, enemy behavior, and level transitions.
 Basic game logic implemented to handle player inputs and interactions.